What Are SIPs

 What are SIPs?

-SIPs are made up of a sandwich of two sheets of oriented strand board (OSB/3) sandwiched between a rigid thermoset polyurethane (PIR) insulation core.
-The OSB/3 provides rigidity and strength while the PIR provides insulation.
+SIPs are a composite panel made up of two sheets of OSB/3 (oriented strand board) which sandwiches a rigid thermoset polyurethane (PUR) insulation core forming an autohesive bond.
+The OSB/3 provides rigidity and strength while the PUR provides insulation.

-SIPs are manufactured under factory controlled conditions.
-This offsite fabrication means that your weatherproof building shell can be complete just a few days after the ground works are ready to receive them.
+SIPs are manufactured under factory-controlled conditions to exacting quality-controlled standards (QC).
+The offsite fabrication means that your weatherproof super structure can be complete just a few days after the ground floor slabs are ready to receive them.

 SIPs are fabricated using timber from sustainable sources.
-SIPs use less timber than timber frame and are one of the most economical and eco friendly forms of construction.
+SIPs use less timber than traditional timber frame systems and are one of the most economical and eco friendly forms of construction.
+The OSB facings are responsibly sourced (PEFC or FSC) and the PUR insulation core has an Ozone Depletion Potential (ODP) rating of zero and has a low Global Warming Potential (GWP).

 The high strength to weight ratio of SIP Panels allows large sections of your building to be fitted at once, speeding up the time required on site for erection.
 The Offsite fabrication reduces waste and also helps reduce embodied and transport energy.